FIV Cat Rescue

 FIV Cats can live with non-aggressive non-FIV cats

-Since 2006, I've had FIV+ cats and non-FIV cats living together in my home -- anywhere from 13 to 18 cats at a time.
-They lick each other, eat out of each others food bows, drink from the same water bowls and play and sleep together; the disease has NOT been transmitted to any of my non-FIV cat.
-Also, I have many older cats (7 over 12 years old -- 2 with FIV and 5 without).
-None of the FIV+ cats have turned into AIDS and none of the non-FIV cats have been infected.
+Since 2006, I've had FIV cats and non-FIV cats living together in my home -- anywhere from 7 to 22 cats at a time.
+They lick each other, eat out of each others food bows, drink from the same water bowls and play and sleep together; the virus has NOT been transmitted to any of the non-FIV cat.
+Also, I have many older cats (14 years and older.
+None of the FIV cats have turned into AIDS and none of the non-FIV cats have been infected.
 So far, all of our FIV cats have lived to be at least 14-yrs old and have died of old age diseases.

 30 years after humans got freaked about HIV and turned people into lepers, they are now passing the stigma onto FIV cats -- all for the same reason -- fear of the unknown and lack of good information.
 We are working very hard to get a grant to tell vets, shelters, rescues and the general public that having FIV should not be a death sentence.
 That cats that tests positive for FIV antibodies can live long, healthy, happy lives.
 And they are living in many, many homes.